victor-istomin/c-with-crosses/content/posts/surprise-at-exit/index.md

 > ...
 <cite> -- [cppreference on std::exit](https://en.cppreference.com/w/cpp/utility/program/exit)</cite>

-In essence, a static variable with a non-trivial destructor will call `std::atexit` or its internal counterpart to register the destructor.
-Later, `std::exit` will call registered destructors alongside other deinitialization callbacks using a LIFO order.
+In essence, a constructor of the static variable will call `std::atexit` or its internal counterpart to register the destructor, if the destructor is non-trivial.
+Later, `std::exit` will call registered destructors alongside other deinitialization callbacks using a <abbr title="Last In - First Out">LIFO</abbr> order.

 ## A glance at various `std::exit` implementations

 Since the `std::atexit` [is thread-safe](https://en.cppreference.com/w/cpp/utility/program/atexit), it's synchronized with `std::exit` to avoid race conditions.
 However, the synchronization may incur a thread lock, which may introduce a possibility of a deadlock.

-Now, let's explore different implementations to gain a better understanding of the underlying mechanisms and potential issues involved.
+Now, let’s explore different implementations to get an insight into the underlying mechanisms and potential issues involved.

 ### Win32: Universal CRT

-Since Windows 10, the C Runtime is a separate system component.
-Its source code is a part of Windows SDK and is located in `C:\Program Files (x86)\Windows Kits\10\Source\[SDK-version]\ucrt\startup\onexit.cpp`.
-Let's dive into the `_execute_onexit_table` and `_register_onexit_function` which, as we already know from callstacks, are responsible for `std::exit` and `std::atexit` callbacks processing:
+Starting from the Windows 10, the C Runtime is a separate system component.
+Its source code is a part of Windows SDK, so let's navigate to `C:\Program Files (x86)\Windows Kits\10\Source\[SDK-version]\ucrt\startup\onexit.cpp` and dive into the `_execute_onexit_table` and `_register_onexit_function` functions.
+As we already know from callstacks, they are responsible for `std::exit` and `std::atexit` callbacks processing:

 {{< highlight cpp "hl_lines=8 33 55">}}
 // This function executes a table of _onexit()/atexit() functions.
 The